Grace (group): Critical reception

 James Masterton for Dotmusic wrote, "Now Grace is back with her second hit single, this time a cover version of a Gavin Friday track which was released several times back in 1992 yet never once made the charts, an injustice which is now finally corrected by this new version."
-A reviewer from Music Week rated the song four out of five adding, "Shades of It's All Over abound in this tuneful number which should echo the success of its predecessor."
+A reviewer from Music Week gave the song a score of four out of five adding, "Shades of 'It's All Over' abound in this tuneful number which should echo the success of its predecessor."
 An editor, Alan Jones, wrote that "a lightly synth-textured, almost ethereal delight, it has only just been released to the clubs, but watch it go."
-James Hamilton from the RM Dance Update deemed it a "hypnotic cooing throbber".
+James Hamilton from the Record Mirror Dance Update deemed it a "hypnotic cooing throbber" in his weekly dance column.